One Day in Brussels

 The Royal Square (Place Royale) is a historic place that houses the Royal Palace of Brussels, the Church of Saint Jacques-sur-Coudenberg, the Royal Museum of Fine Arts of Belgium and the statue of Godfrey of Bouillon.

-The Royal Palace of Brussels (Palais Royal de Bruxelles) is one of the buildings located in the Royal Square you might want to take a closer look.
-Touring inside the palace is only available during the limited time of the year.
+The Royal Palace of Brussels (Palais Royal de Bruxelles) is one of the buildings located in the Royal Square you might want to take a closer look at.
+Touring inside the palace is only available during a limited time of the year.
 I was lucky enough to take a peek inside.
 Check out the photo gallery here.